cs27x/team1/Asgn1/assignment_spec/spec/README.md

     - Unfiltered list view

 5. (10 pts) - As someone who tends to eat late dinners, I want to know what dining locations are available at when I check the app late at night (ex.
 10pm).
 Evaluation process:
-    - (3 pts) Map view
     - (3 pts) List view
     - (3 pts) Filter and sort options
-    - (1 pts) Basic Information, like type of food, payment options, close time
+    - (4 pts) Basic Information, like type of food, payment options, close time

 6. (5 pts) - As someone who likes to plan their day ahead of time, I would like to look up when food locations will be open at a certain later date/time.
 Evaluation process:
     - (5 pts) Input a time and see a list of locations are open at that time

-7. (20 pts) - Use of a server to aggregate name of each venue, hours of operation, location, and all other data relevant to users.
-Evaluation process:
-    - Use of simple and modifiable database.
-    - Use of parse recommended.
-    - Fields for all necessary data to fulfill user stories

-8. (30 pts) Uses consistent code style with simple, effective uses of Java for a highly readable, adaptable code base.
+7. (30 pts) Uses consistent code style with simple, effective uses of Java for a highly readable, adaptable code base.
 Evaluation process:
     - (10 pts) Orthogonal classes and methods to minimize unnecessary code.
     - (10 pts) Simple populating and filtering of list views to minimize response times
     - (10 pts) Efficient handling of distance to locations using phoneÕs location data.